1. University of Southern California

 Waco, TX • Private

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 13.5% of tax collectors listed customer service on their resume, but soft skills such as analytical skills and interpersonal skills are important as well.
+Out of all the resumes we looked through, 15.5% of tax collectors listed property tax payments on their resume, but soft skills such as analytical skills and interpersonal skills are important as well.